mojaloop/mojaloop-business-docs/vuepress/docs/guides/settlement-basic-concepts.md

 * record deposits to or withdrawals from DFSPs' liquidity accounts

 ::: tip NOTE
-The Business Operations portal currently only supports settlement processes that rely on the Deferred Net Settlement model.
+The Finance Portal currently only supports settlement processes that rely on the Deferred Net Settlement model.
 :::